Global News Morning: Global Toronto, E! Hamilton, Global Kingston, and Global Peterborough

-Global Toronto airs Global News Morning from 6AM to 9:00AM ET on weekdays.
-It is hosted by Antony Robart, Candace Daniel, and Liem Vu.
+Global Toronto airs Global News Morning from 6 AM to 9:00 AM ET on weekdays.
+It is hosted by Candace Daniel, Miranda Anthistle, and Ross Hull.
 The show is produced from studios located at Corus Quay Building at 25 Dockside Drive in Toronto.

 In 2000, parent company Canwest acquired the broadcasting assets of Western International Communications.
 Among them was CHCH (OnTV), which relaunched in February 2001 as CH Hamilton and the CH system was launched later that year.
-CHCH debuted CH Morning Live on February 13, 2001 and currently airs from 5:30AM to 9:00AM ET weekdays.
+CHCH debuted CH Morning Live on February 13, 2001, and currently airs from 5:30 AM to 9:00 AM ET weekdays.
 It was renamed to Morning Live in 2007 when CH became E! and continues to air after the station was sold to Channel Zero in 2009.